GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step06/Tutorial.rst

  - how to set up a Co2 injection scenario
  - how to add well coupling into the domain
+ - how to run a case using mpi-parallelism

 **Input file**